Cody Scarborough, PhD

 Journal Publications

-J. Johnson and C. Scarborough, “An Iterative Technique for Computing Soliton Solutions to Periodic Nonlinear Electrical Networks,” Optical Materials Express, accepted for publication January 29, 2024.
+J. Johnson and C. Scarborough, “An Iterative Technique for Computing Soliton Solutions to Periodic Nonlinear Electrical Networks,” Optical Materials Express, February 2024.

 C. Scarborough and A. Grbic, "Generalized Eigenvalue Problem for Spatially Discrete Traveling-Wave-Modulated Circuit Networks," in IEEE Transactions on Microwave Theory and Techniques, vol. 71, no. 2, pp. 511-521, February 2023.